-- Get trees planted individually, in gardens, streets, green spaces or as woodlands, with a strong focus on areas of low tree cover;
+- Get trees planted in gardens, streets, green spaces or as woodlands, focusing on areas of low tree cover

-- Run activities, tailored to needs, to engage all sections of the community in local woodlands and green spaces;
+- Run activities to engage the whole community in local woodlands and green spaces

-- Provide training to support communities and individuals to plant and manage trees;
+- Provide training for communities and individuals to help them plant and manage trees

-- Deliver Forest School/ related training to support schools in getting the next generation involved;
+- Deliver Forest School and related training for school staff to inspire and involve the next generation

-- Campaign for strategic woodland creation, in support of the principles of the Forest of Avon Community Forest.
+- Campaign for and deliver strategic woodland creation, in support of Forest of Avon Community Forest principles

 In our first three years our work included:

-- Donating 5,000 locally grown, native trees/shrubs to school and communities;
+- Donating 5,000 locally grown, native trees/shrubs to schools and communities

-- Delivering tailored woodland activities for 400 adults with learning disabilities;
+- Delivering tailored woodland activities for 100 adults with learning disabilities

 With your support we can do much more.